borisgu/phoenix/README.md

 curl http://127.0.0.1:5001/namespaces/excepted?label=exception&value=true
 ```

-gets all excepted namespaces.
+Gets all excepted namespaces.
 We pass the `exception` label (same as configured in config.json) and its value.

 3. Scale deployments up/down: